SupImDos/embassy-rp-skeleton/README.md

 Pico A VSYS -> Pico B VSYS
 ```

-For more information on the wiring loom and its connections, see:
+For more information on the wiring loom and its connections, see _Appendix A > Wiring Loom_ in the guide here:
-[Getting Started with Raspberry Pi Pico > Appendix A > Picoprobe Wiring][18]
+[Getting Started with Raspberry Pi Pico][18]

 #### Raspberry Pi Pico Dev Board
 Alternatively, a custom printed Raspberry Pi Pico Dev Board can be used to enhance development, which includes: